rishu123456/Currency-Convertor-with--predictions/README.md

 ## 🚀 Features

 - Convert between popular currencies like USD, EUR, INR, JPY, etc.
-- View **live exchange rates** in a table format taking base as selected From currency in the App.
+- View **live exchange rates** in a table format dynamically taking base as selected From currency in the App.
-- Display a **7-day trend chart** for any currency pair as we select From and To in the App.
+- Display a **7-day trend chart** for any currency pair dynamically as we select From and To in the App.
 - Auto-refresh on currency switch
 - Offline support: app shows **last known exchange rates** if offline
 - API request **retry mechanism** (up to 3 times) before showing an error